 I live for God.
 Every decision I make is done in seeking His Will.
 My beliefs are made through seeking the Truth of Scripture and meditating on the leading of the Holy Spirit.
 I am deeply in love with my wife, Lisa.
 I have the world's most amazing daughter who shall remain nameless and ageless in order to guard and protect her.
 I am obsessed with TV shows and movies.
 I enjoy reading.
 Eating is usually enjoyable.
 I am highly critical of everything around me and always have an opinion on every matter.
-Read my posts for more details.

 I'm passionate about truth, and I'm passionate about people!
 This basically means that in real life I talk a lot!
-I was born into a conservative christian family, but born again into the Family of God at the age of 21.
+I was born into a conservative Christian family but born again into the Family of God at the age of 21.
 I was also born with a relentless aspiration to learn how everything works.
 It can be a blessing and a curse!
-The blessing being that I've learned a lot through good old fashioned research, and not being satisfied with myself until I am certain of the answer.
-The down side being that even though I'm His child, I can't know all that God knows, so my obsession with knowing, clashes with Gods plan of just believing, and trusting Him!
+The blessing being that I've learned a lot through good old-fashioned research and not being satisfied with myself until I am certain of the answer.
+The down side being that even though I'm His child, I can't know all that God knows, so my obsession with knowing clashes with God's plan of just believing and trusting Him!

 I’m a college student studying computer science in Southern California.
 One of my favorite things to do is heading to Starbucks with a good friend and talking for a few hours over coffee.
 I’m an ESFJ and an Enneagram 6.
 I really value community, both here on YOB and at school and church.
 A good song in my head is an essential part of a good day (never try to separate me from my Spotify Premium) and grocery shopping and cooking are my go-to stress relievers.

 I am a twenty-something who longs to see the world, but Minnesota is the only place I've called home.
-I love to read, but often find myself mindlessly scrolling Facebook.
+I love to read but often find myself mindlessly scrolling Facebook.
 I love to learn, but I hate school.
-I care deeply for people, but rarely tell them so.
+I care deeply for people but rarely tell them so.
 I desire to speak up and act out, but I'm crippled by fear.
 Life is tough and I constantly mess up, but I am deeply loved by a gracious God.